CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Discussion

+CDF-TS reduces density variance of the dataset, such that the cluster structure becomes clearer and easier to be extracted with a single density threshold.
+If the density is equalised irrespective of the bandwidth selection, then the cluster density information will be totally lost; and there will be no clusters to detect.

-In the context of kernel $k$-means \cite{macqueen1967some}, $k$NN kernel \cite{8166757} has been suggested to be a way to equalise the density of a given dataset to reduce the bias of kernel $k$-means algorithm and to improve the clustering performance on datasets with inhomogeneous densities.
-The dissimilarity matrix generated by $k$NN kernel is a binary matrix can be seen as the adjacent matrix of $k$NN graph such that ``1'' means a point is in the set of $k$ nearest neighbours of another point; and ``0'' otherwise.
+In the context of kernel $k$-means, $k$NN kernel \cite{8166757} has been suggested to be a way to equalise the density of a given dataset to reduce the bias of kernel $k$-means algorithm and to improve the clustering performance on datasets with inhomogeneous cluster densities.
+The dissimilarity matrix generated by $k$NN kernel is binary.
+It can be seen as the adjacent matrix of $k$NN graph such that ``1'' means a point is in the set of $k$ nearest neighbours of another point, and ``0'' otherwise.
 Thus, a $k$-means clustering algorithm can be used to group points based on their $k$NN graph.

 However, $k$NN kernel cannot be applied to both density-based clustering and $k$NN anomaly detection.
-This is because it converts all points to have the same density in the new space regardless of the bandwidth used by a density estimator used by the intended algorithm.
+This is because it converts all points to have the same density in the new space regardless of a density estimator (and its bandwidth setting) used in an intended algorithm.
 Thus, DBSCAN will either group neighbouring clusters into a single cluster or assign all clusters to noise.
-This outcome is not conducive in producing a good clustering result.

-DP also cannot work with $k$NN kernel for the same reason.
-DP links a point to another point with a higher density to form clusters in the last step of the clustering process \cite{rodriguez2014clustering}.
+kNN kernel doesn't work for DP either for the same reason DP links a point to another point with a higher density to form clusters in the last step of the clustering process \cite{rodriguez2014clustering}.
 DP would not be able to link points when all points have the same density.

 For $k$NN anomaly detection, replacing the distance measure with the $k$NN kernel produces either 0 or 1 similarity between any two points.
 This does not work for anomaly detection.